234–560 hours.

 Chain of Custody

 Every client walkthrough looks the same — inserters, conveyors, pallets, clean and organized.
 What separates your shop?
 Show them the chain.
-Every piece barcode scanned, every tray tag printed, every pallet placard generated — timestamped, traceable, and queryable from any device on the floor.
-Scan any piece and see exactly where it is, which tray it's in, which pallet it belongs to, and when it was processed.
+A representative piece is scanned for each tray — the same sampling principle USPS uses when a single scan acknowledges a piece reached the mailbox — and every tray tag printed and pallet placard generated is timestamped, traceable, and queryable from any device on the floor.
+Scan any piece and see exactly which tray it's in, which pallet it belongs to, and when it was processed.
 Not a slide deck.
 Not a promise.
 Pull up any screen on the floor and demonstrate it live, with their job, while they're standing there.
 Not because regulation requires it.
 Because your operation is that precise.

 Built for the production floor